Luminoso-256/Cloth-Server/out/production/minecraft_server/README.md

  - version command gives you the current Cloth version
   - MOTD message when a player joins
   - death messages
+ - control the chances of jockies spawning
   - Full control over spawnrates
   - kill command
   - heal command  which puts you back at full health
+ - clear command drops all items in your inventory
+ - Item blacklist

 #### Roadmap